jupyterlab/jupyterlab/docs/source/extension/extension_dual_compatibility.rst

   const plugin: JupyterFrontEndPlugin<void> = {
     id: 'shout_button_message:plugin',
-    description: 'An extension that adds a button to the right toolbar',
+    description: 'An extension that adds a button and message to the right toolbar, with optional status bar widget in JupyterLab.',
     autoStart: true,
     // The IStatusBar is marked optional here.
 If it's available, it will
     // be provided to the plugin as an argument to the activate function